Where do we stand and where are we going?

 Another pending issue for the semantic map approach is to reach a point at which it would be possible to generate maps automatically on the basis of a given set of data (see Narrog & Ito, 2007: 280), given that it is practically impossible to handle large-scale crosslinguistic datasets manually.
 Despite the fact that significant steps towards this goal have been taken (see, e.g., Croft & Poole, 2008; Regier, Khetarpal, & Majid, 2013, to name but a few), many questions remain to be explored in this highly promising domain.
 The problem of network inference is a very active research area (especially in biology, where network inference is used for uncovering causal relationships between genotype and phenotype) and the number of available algorithms has grown tremendously during the last decades (e.g., Siegenthaler & Gunawan, 2014).
 Such algorithms should be tested on large-scale cross-linguistic data in order to evaluate their efficiency in plotting informative maps.
 Automatic plotting of semantic maps goes hand-in-hand with the availability of graph visualization platforms, which, with many built-in statistical methods, can reveal much information otherwise ‘hidden’ in the network.
 Visualization techniques and actual semantic analysis are and should be inseparable in the future of the semantic map model (see Malchukov, 2010: 177).

-The workshop aims to foster dialogue between experts in Typology, Areal Semantics, Historical Linguistics, and Computational Linguistics, who would address aspects of the aforementioned topics.
-In particular, we invite contributions focusing on one or more of the following topics:
+The workshop aims to foster dialogue between experts in Typology, Areal Semantics, Historical Linguistics, and Computational Linguistics.
+The topics that will be discussed are the following:

 - Methodological issues (including visualization techniques and tools).

 - How to integrate information about diachrony (beyond oriented vectors)?

 - How to exploit synchronic material to produce meaningful inferences about diachrony?